 If you're local to one of the resorts, meaning a resident of California or Florida living in certain zip codes, consider buying an annual pass instead of single-day tickets.
 Passholders get discounts on tons of stuff, like hotels, food, merchandise, and more.
 And if you're planning on spending more than 1-2 days at the parks, then an annual pass could be a cost-effective option that will save you money in the long run!

 All of the panelists we spoke to from the Disney Parks Moms Panel said the same thing - start making your reservations early.
-You can make dining reservations up to 60 days before your arrival.
+You can make dining reservations up to 60 days before your arrival at Disneyland Resort, but you can make reservations further out when traveling to Disney World Resort.
 It sounds crazy to plan your meals that far in advance, but some of the more popular restaurants book up FAST.
 So if you're hoping to dine at Blue Bayou at Disneyland or Be Our Guest at the Magic Kingdom, make those reservations as soon as you can.
 Your plans may change, but you'll be glad you at least have that option available.

 Disney is really embracing technology and using it to make your time in the parks a lot easier.
 If you're visiting Disneyland or California Adventure, download the Disneyland app.
 At Walt Disney World resort, you'll want to download the My Disney Experience app.
 Both are available in the App Store and Google Play, and both are absolutely indispensable during your time in the parks.
 The apps allow you to make dining reservations, get Fast Passes, buy tickets or add Fast Passes to existing tickets, locate characters around the parks, view Disney PhotoPass photos, and even check wait times on rides and attractions.
 You can even use the apps for mobile ordering for food and drinks!
 Seriously, do not do Disney without the park apps.

 The thing about visiting one of the Disney resorts is that there is SO MUCH to do.
 So plan your attack ahead of time to make it easier.
-Disneyland Resort regular Kristin C. suggests securing your FastPass experiences for popular rides, and hitting those during the Magic Hour or right when the park opens.
+Disneyland Resort regular Kristin C. suggests securing your FastPass experiences for popular rides, and hitting those during the Extra Magic Hour at Disneyland (if you're staying at a Disney hotel), the Magic Morning early-access for 3+ day tickets, or right when the park opens.
 Then, use your app to snatch up more FastPass experiences as you go.
 It can be really helpful to have a plan in place when you're visiting with smaller kids and want to eliminate as much waiting in line as possible.
 Plus, if you get the big stuff out of the way early on, you can relax a bit for the rest of the day.

 When it comes to planning your visit to Walt Disney World, a little more planning is needed.
 There are four different parks, after all!
 Both Jessica B. and Ashley P. recommend at least one day per park.
 If you get the 5-day ticket, you get an extra day to return to your favorite park!.
 Getting an early start is key here as well: some of the really popular rides can have wait times as long as 2-3 hours during peak traffic times, so it's important to plan ahead and use those MaxPass experience reservations wisely.